Sign up for the mailing list for the latest on our artistic doings!

 Swim Pony creates unique and deeply investigated live experiences that defy tradition, and invite audiences to become curious, critical thinkers in the world.

-Helmed by artistic director Adrienne Mackey, Swim Pony was founded in December of 2009 to give a name to the body of genre-defying work she creates with an ensemble of multidisciplinary artists in Philadelphia.
-In the spring of 2010 the company premiered its critically acclaimed first work, SURVIVE! – a 22,000 square foot choose-your-own adventure installation exploring how humanity understands the universe and man’s place within it.
-Swim Pony followed up with 2011’s Lady M – a feminist take on Macbeth.
-Blending Shakespeare’s language with Mackey’s original approach to voice improvisation and performed by a 12-women ensemble, the production was called “Shakespeare reduced, simmered, teased and troubled into a peppery, satisfyingly complex dream-theater stew” by City Paper.
-It premiered in the 2011 Live Arts Festival and performed for over 1,000 people in eight performances.
+Helmed by artistic director Adrienne Mackey, Swim Pony was founded in December of 2009 to give a name to the body of genre-defying work she creates with an ensemble of multidisciplinary artists.
+The company began with the critically-acclaimed SURVIVE!, a 22,000 square foot choose-your-own adventure installation piece exploring how humanity understands the universe and man’s place within it.
+Next up, they premiered Lady M, a feminist take on Macbeth blending Shakespearean language with Mackey’s original approach to voice performed by a 12-women ensemble of witches.
+It premiered at the 2011 Philadelphia FringeArts Festival and performed to over a thousand people in eight performances.